 You can park near Bridge End Gardens which is an expansive park space and under 5 minutes walk from the main town.
 If you visit one home shop, make sure you go to Angela Reed for all of your indoor and outdoor decorations.
 There was so much I wanted to buy in the shop!

-As well as a wealth of shops, there are several local pubs to visit (when we can of course!).
+As well as a wealth of shops, there are several local pubs to visit.
 The Eight Bells is a beautiful 16th Century timber framed pub with modern interiors and friendly staff.
-Their fish and chips and sticky toffee pudding were rather delicious.
+Their fish and chips and sticky toffee pudding were delicious!

 2. Walk through Birchanger Woods